Consolidated Nuclear Security

-Consolidated Nuclear Security is an American federal contractor.
-They are one of the 100 largest federal contractors in the United States.

-Overview

-Consolidated Nuclear Security manages the Y-12 National Security Complex and the Pantex plant.
+Consolidated Nuclear Security is an American federal contractor that manages the Y-12 National Security Complex.

-Consolidated Nuclear Security is owned by its member companies Bechtel, Leidos, ATK Launch Systems, Lockheed Martin Services, Inc., SOC LLC.
+Consolidated Nuclear Security is a joint venture of Bechtel, Leidos, Northrop Grumman Innovation Systems and SOC.
 Booz Allen Hamilton is a teaming subcontractor.

+The company is among the 100 largest federal contractors in the United States.

 History

-Early in the 2010s the Department of Energy issued a tender for the combined management of the Y-12 and Pantex facilities on a ten-year contract.
+Early in the 2010s, the Department of Energy issued a tender for the combined management of the Y-12 and Pantex facilities on a ten-year contract.
 CNS won this contract and began management of the two facilities in 2014.
 The contract was worth approximately $2 billion a year.

-In 2020, the Department of Energy announced that they would not be exercising the additional options in Consolidated Nuclear Security's contract which was set to expire on Sept.
-30, 2021 three years before the end of the ten-year contract.
+In 2020, the Department of Energy announced that they would not be exercising the additional options in Consolidated Nuclear Security's contract, which was set to expire on Sept.
+30, 2021, three years before the end of the ten-year contract.
 The Department of Energy terminated the contract for failing to meet performance standards.
 The situation was made trickier because Bechtel is building the Uranium Processing Facility at Y-12 as a subcontractor to CNS.
 The primary issues that led to the contract cancellation were repeated failures to meet safety and security standards, with criticality safety and cyber security, being particular concerns.